South West England

 Why do this walk?

-The South and West Cornwall coastline is the longest section of the South West Coast Path, stretching 175 miles from St Ives round to Plymouth.
-This is a contrasting coastline serving up a mix of rocky headlands overlooking idyllic coastal villages as well as lively resorts with their magnificent sandy beaches.
+The South and West Cornwall coastline is the longest section of the South West Coast Path, stretching 175 miles from St Ives to Plymouth.
+This diverse coastline offers a mix of rocky headlands overlooking idyllic coastal villages, lively resorts with magnificent sandy beaches, and dramatic cliffs that shape the landscape.
 In addition to being bookended by the popular towns of St Ives and Plymouth, overnight stays include Penzance and Falmouth.

-Much of the trail follows the footpaths used by coastguards and officers back in the 19th century who would have been on the lookout for smugglers.
-Popular highlights include Gurnard’s Head, Sennen Cove and the Minack Theatre as well as St Michael’s Mount and the magnificent Lizard Point.
-There are numerous historical sites along this stretch of coast including scattered tin-mine ruins, old coastguard lookouts and lighthouses, ancient harbours and age old churches.
+Much of the trail follows the footpaths once used by 19th-century coastguards, who were on the lookout for smugglers.
+Popular highlights include Gurnard’s Head, Sennen Cove, St Michael’s Mount, the Minack Theatre, and the magnificent Lizard Point.
+Along the way, you’ll encounter numerous historical sites, including tin-mine ruins, coastguard lookouts, lighthouses, ancient harbours, and age-old churches.

-Boulder-strewn cliffs, smugglers coves, windswept headlands and stunning expansive views all contribute to this dramatic landscape.
-As do the colourful wildflowers and wealth of birdlife.
-Look out for fulmars, kittiwakes, shags, razorbills and even the Cornish chough, once extinct in the county but now making a welcome return.
+Boulder-strewn cliffs, smugglers’ coves, windswept headlands, and sweeping views all contribute to this dramatic landscape, while colourful wildflowers and a wealth of birdlife enhance the experience.
+Look out for fulmars, kittiwakes, shags, razorbills, and the Cornish chough, once extinct in the county but now making a welcome return.

-Whether you choose to complete this stretch of the South West Coast Path in a series of short breaks or in one combined challenge, you are assured of a rich and rewarding experience.
+Whether you choose to complete this stretch of the South West Coast Path in a series of short breaks or as one combined challenge, you’re assured of a rich and rewarding experience, with plenty of time to soak in the beauty and history of this remarkable coastline.

 Length